TUT-ARG/sed_vis/README.md

 from the source directory.

+To uninstall the toolbox:

+``python setup.py install --record files.txt`` to get files associated with toolbox

+``cat files.txt | xargs rm -rf`` to remove the files recorded by the previous step.

+You can also install the toolbox in develop mode:

+``python setup.py develop``

+Toolbox can be uninstalled:

+``python setup.py develop --uninstall``

 Requirements
 ------------

+The toolbox is tested with Python 2.7.10.

 * numpy >= 1.7.0
 * scipy >= 0.9.0
 * matplotlib >= 1.4.0
 * pyaudio >= 0.2.7

+*Mac*

+In order to toolbox work with Mac, matplotlib need to use TkAgg backend.
+The toolbox will automatically try to set appropriate backend.

 Quickstart: Using the visualizer
 ================================